How to apply for Advance Assurance before you claim Research and Development (R&D) relief for small and medium enterprises (SMEs).

 - previous company tax returns (not needed for new companies)

-- the name of a main contact - someone with a direct knowledge of your company R&D (for example, research manager or company director) and who may need to discuss the application with HMRC
+- the name of a contact with a direct knowledge of your R&D to discuss the application with HMRC

 You’ll need to give some basic information about your company and detailed information about your company’s R&D activities.

 If your company qualifies for Advance Assurance and can apply using the advance assurance form